ARCATA: HOME TO H.S.U.

 HAPPY 100th YEAR ANNIVERSARY HUMBOLDT STATE UNIVERSITY!

-Arcata Stay has a close relationship with Humboldt State University.
-Within our Lodging Network, owner/manager Christy Laird is an HSU alumnae and so are all of the owner/partners, and several employees.
+Arcata Stay shares close ties with Humboldt State University.
+Within our Lodging Network, owner/manager Christy Laird is an HSU alumnae and so are nearly all of the owner/partners, and several employees.
 We are very connected to our alma mater and truly appreciate the fact that we have a California State University in our community.
 We support HSU by sponsoring events as well as offering discounts to guests conducting business on campus and to families of prospective HSU students or current students, who book with Arcata Stay.

 ABOUT HUMBOLDT STATE UNIVERSITY